Zuplu/postfix-tlspol/README.md

 It ensures that when postfix-tlspol prefetches policies before the TTL actually expires, the DNS cache won't be used (otherwise it would only prefetch for the residual TTL time).

-Prefetching will work without these settings, but a little less efficiently.
+Prefetching will work without these settings, albeit slightly less efficiently.